Yousma789/Yousma789/README.md

 - 👋 Hi, I’m @Yousma789
 - 👀 I’m interested in exploring machine learning algorithms for data analysis
 - 🌱 I’m currently learning about data structures & algorithms in computer science ,& exploring statistical analysis & machine learning techniques in data science
-- 💞️ I’m looking to collaborate on projects involving coding challanges in computer science or data analysis task in dat science. open to working with others who share a passion for technology & analytics
+- 💞️ I’m looking to collaborate on projects involving coding challanges in computer science or data analysis task in data science. open to working with others who share a passion for technology & analytics
 - 📫 you can reach me on yousmaali2@gmail.com
 - 😄 Pronouns: She
 - ⚡ Fun fact: whoisyousmaanyways